Why should I participate in Special Olympics?

 How do I Join?

 - Contact the Regional Athletic Director in your region.

 - Return your form(s) to the Special Olympics Wisconsin State Office.
-Our mailing address is 2310 Crossroads Dr., Ste.
+The mailing address is 2310 Crossroads Dr., Ste.
 1000, Madison, WI 53718.
-You may also email your form(s) to email@example.com
+You may also email your form(s) to firstname.lastname@example.org

 The forms are similar to those required for any other sports program.
 They provide for: